What is the OSHA Crystalline Silica Rule?

 The Occupational Safety and Health Administration (OSHA) has recognized crystalline silica as a serious concern in the workplace for many years.
 A basic component of soil, sand, granite, and many other minerals, crystalline silica is especially a concern for the construction industry and for workplaces that use industrial products containing silica.
 When these products, such as concrete or bricks, are cut, crystalline silica is released into the air.
 If a worker breathes in the silica, it can damage their lungs.

-For additional information on the OSHA crystalline silica rule, including the compliance schedule, click here.
+For additional information on the OSHA crystalline silica rule, including the compliance schedule, view our loss control bulletin here.